joelneely/recursion-by-refactoring/README.md

 I have long believed that the most "complicated" thing about recursion is the explanations offered when it is taught poorly.
 This represents my attempt to help in that regard.
 The project takes a couple of basic tasks and incrementally refactors their solutions into recursive form, attempting to make each step as painless as possible.

 The project uses Node.js because it is widely used and readily available.
-No value judgment is expressed or implied about the merits or demerits of JavaScript versus any other language.
+No value judgment is expressed or implied about the pros and cons of JavaScript versus any other language.

 ## Status